Caught all info

 Project cost can vary greatly depending on the details and what services are needed.

-We are the framers by trade, and we work with all different types of other design and trade professionals.
+We are the sick and metal framers by trade, and we work with all different types of other design and trade professionals.

 These underside side coverings are used to cover up the cross beams on a C-beam or a wooden framed type of structure.
 They are used to dress up or finish a carport / patio cover / walkway type of structure.
 It is also a way to keep any birds or insects from entering the structure.
 The fact that soffit and fascia materials are used adds aesthetics of the structure and merits design consideration.
 You can Sheetmetal on the top side and the fascia panels to meet your design needs.

 Some may want to keep it open to see the framing members or some may want to close it up to get a nice fit in the finish look.
 When you add soffit, you can run wires for lights so that they are hidden, sometimes it takes a soffit trim and maybe some small angle to finish it out.